+New Boris Johnson claims set to delay Partygate verdict

-Boris Johnson ‘considers suing Cabinet Office’ over fresh Covid rule breach claims
+New Boris Johnson claims set to delay Partygate verdict as ex-PM ‘considers suing Cabinet Office’

-Former PM accuses government officials of ‘bizarre and unacceptable’ behaviour
+Former PM accuses officials of ‘bizarre’ behaviour – but Partygate inquiry MPs will consider new evidence

+Boris Johnson’s referral to the police over further potential lockdown rule breaches is expected to delay the Partygate inquiry, as MPs ask the former PM to provide an explanation for events held at Chequers.

-Boris Johnson is said to be considering suing the Cabinet Office for passing on extracts of his ministerial diaries over fresh potential Covid rule breaches, his allies have claimed.
+The former prime minister said to be considering suing the Cabinet Office for passing on extracts of his ministerial diaries over fresh potential Covid rule breaches, his allies have claimed.

-The former Tory prime minister is accusing the government department of making “bizarre and unacceptable” claims after officials referred him to police over further possible lockdown violations.
+Mr Johnson is accusing the government department of making “bizarre and unacceptable” claims after officials referred him to police over further possible lockdown violations.

 Both the Metropolitan Police and Thames Valley Police are assessing the information, which came from official diary entries reviewed ahead of the Covid public inquiry.